tresoneur/Caerostris/README.md

 ## Design considerations

 * _Cærostris_ uses SCSS.
-Each razor folder contains a `Styles` folder with at least one `.scss` file, which are included in `/Styles/Site.scss` along with other `.scss` files in the `/Styles` folder that do not belong to one particular component.
+Each razor folder contains a `Styles` folder with at least one `.scss` file, which are included in `/Styles/Site.scss` along with other `.scss` files in the `/Styles` folder that do not belong to any one particular component.

 * _Cærostris_ is a [Progressive Web App](https://devblogs.microsoft.com/aspnet/blazor-webassembly-3-2-0-preview-2-release-now-available/).